kyriakossk2000/automatic_speech_recognition/README.md

-# automatic_speech_recognition
+# Automatic Speech Recognition Study
-Automatic Speech Recognition Study
+## Part of the ASR course at The University of Edinburgh